 A great resource to begin learning about and researching better products is the Skin Deep Cosmetics Database run by the Environmental Working Group.
 In general, finding products with a rating of either 1 or 2 will be a huge step in the right direction.
 Give it a whirl and look up some of your most commonly used personal care products to get the lowdown.
 Beware, it is very easy to get really bogged down in the details, which is fine, but much like Pinterest, it can get kind of addictive!

-educate yourself regarding the use of essential oils during pregnancy.
+It is also wise to educate yourself regarding the use of essential oils during pregnancy.
 It is generally recommended to steer clear of them during the first trimester, but certain ones are fine for use on the skin in dilution in the second and third trimesters.
 However, particular essential oils must be avoided during pregnancy as they can cause uterine contractions and potentially miscarriage.
 Common ones include rosemary, clary sage, cinnamon, clove, wintergreen, spanish or french lavender (lavandula stoechas), parsley, and thyme.
 (In fact, Simon and Garfunkel's third album and eternal song "Parsley, Sage, Rosemary, and Thyme" will help you remember much of this list.)
 You would be surprised how many products contain rosemary essential oil due to its great antioxidant property.
 However, we found conflicting opinions on whether or not it has preservative or antibacterial qualities.
 Although essential oils and extracts such as rosemary and clary sage are likely in small concentration within personal care products, it is better to play it safe and avoid them altogether.

 Common essential oils that get the green light in the second and third trimesters are common lavender (lavandula angustifolia and lavandula latifolia), sweet orange, grapefruit, eucalyptus, chamomile, tea tree, sandalwood, patchouli, rose, and rosewood.